 Once you have your selection(s) made, click “Install”.
 If instructed to log-out and log-in after installer completes, do so.
 This simply adds the real-time audio permissions to your user if you don’t have them already.
 If you don’t need real-time audio permissions, then this will have no effect on your workflow.

-Mauro Gaspari has created an excellent tutorial on FrontPageLinux.com of a typical audio workflow using this method.
+Mauro Gaspari has created an excellent tutorial on FrontPageLinux.com of a typical installation of Ubuntu Studio’s audio system using this method.

 That’s it!
 You are ready to create.
 We’ve done all the heavy lifting, so you don’t have to.